 The letters behind the auctioneer’s name indicate the education acquired by the auctioneer.
-Auction companies are the only retail businesses required to have a license to operate in the State of Texas.
-Estate sale companies and resale shops or retailers do not have to be licensed.
+Auction companies are the only retail businesses required to have a license to operate in Texas.
+Estate sale companies and resale shops or retailers must not be licensed.

 We continue our education to promote and market our auctions for our clients.
 We believe knowledge is essential to continue to grow personally and professionally.

 Here is a short explanation of our marketing team designations and certifications